 There is no minimum amount of data that needs to be reported and the response is completely voluntary at all stages.
-However, if your city is committed to the Global Covenant of Mayors for Climate & Energy, certain requirements should be met in order to fulfill the commitment.
+However, if your city is committed to the Global Covenant of Mayors for Climate & Energy, certain requirements should be met.

 Can we report privately?
 What is the difference to reporting publicly?

 Yes, you can report non-publicly to CDP.
 Your data will still be used in aggregate format in our communications.
 The difference being that your city’s data will not be highlighted in our external communications, reports, and will not be included in Cities Analytics, our benchmarking tool.

 Please note that for cities committed to the Global Covenant of Mayors for Climate & Energy, all Global Covenant of Mayors data points will be treated as public, regardless of whether you submit your response publicly or non-publicly.